Jazz even up series with Nuggets behind 30 from Mitchell | Sports-Games

 Jazz even up series with Nuggets behind 30 from Mitchell

-Donovan Mitchell scored 30 points and Jordan Clarkson added 26 to help the Utah Jazz run away with a 124-105 victory over the Denver Nuggets on Wednesday near Orlando in Game 2 of their first round NBA Playoff series.
+Donovan Mitchell scored 30 points and Jordan Clarkson added 26 to help the Utah Jazz run away with a 124-105 victory over the Denver Nuggets on Wednesday near Orlando in Game 2 of their first round Western Conference playoff series.
 Mitchell also dished out eight assists to help the Jazz even the series at 1-1.
-Utah finished with 32 assists on 45 baskets and shot 20-of-44 (.455) from the 3-point line.
+Utah finished with 32 assists on 45 baskets and shot 20 of 44 (45.5 percent) from the 3-point arc.
 Royce O'Neale chipped in a career-high eight assists to help fuel the offense.
 The Jazz turned the ball over only eight times.

-Nikola Jokic scored 28 points, grabbed 11 rebounds, and dished out six assists to lead Denver.
-Michael Porter, Jr. added 28 points for the Nuggets, who trailed the entire second half.
+Nikola Jokic scored 28 points, grabbed 11 rebounds and dished out six assists to lead Denver.
+Michael Porter Jr. added 28 points for the Nuggets, who trailed the entire second half.
 Utah dominated inside and outside on offense from the opening tip.
-The Jazz shot 23-of-44 (.523) from the field before halftime and hit 10 3-pointers.
+The Jazz shot 23 of 44 (52.3 percent) from the field before halftime and hit 10 3-pointers.
 They had 19 assists on those 23 baskets.

 Joe Ingles provided the early spark.
 His back-to-back baskets helped Utah carve out a 15-8 lead in the first quarter.
 The Jazz hit six of their first seven shots, with Ingles providing three baskets.
 Denver took an 18-17 lead on a jumper from Jerami Grant only to see Utah counter with a 10-0 run.
 Clarkson sparked the spurt with a go-ahead 3-pointer and capped it with back-to-back baskets.